TRACIE-F/UFOs/README.md

 ![basedata](https://github.com/TRACIE-F/UFOs/blob/main/static/images/basedata.png)

 ## Summary ##
-Expanding the search functionality creates ample opportunity to seeek out very specific infortmation, but unfortunately opened the door for some frustrating limitations for the search fucntionality.
+Expanding the search functionality creates ample opportunity to seek out very specific information, but unfortunately opened the door for some frustrating limitations for the search functionality.

 **Search Functionality Limitations**
 There are several steps I would consider taking to solve search frustrations.

-1. Expand the capacity to understand various imputs.
+1. Expand the capacity to understand various inputs.
 For the city, state, and country searches, users should be able to get the results for
   * Arizona by typing *AZ* in addition to *az*
   * United States by typing *US* in addition to *us*
   * Fresno by typing *Fresno* in addition to *fresno*
 ![search_az](https://github.com/TRACIE-F/UFOs/blob/main/static/images/Search_az.png)
 ![SearchAZ](https://github.com/TRACIE-F/UFOs/blob/main/static/images/SearchAZ.png)

 2. Adding a legend for the sighting shapes would be extremely useful.
-While individuals could utilize the search function to snag data from a spceific city, state, or date, guessing potential entries for the sighting shape would be difficult.
+While individuals could utilize the search function to snag data from a specific city, state, or date, guessing potential entries for the sighting shape would be difficult.
 A drop-down box might be appropriate for the limited data.

-3. A bonus action would be to explore what happens to the search when data from other contries are added and they lack entries for the *State* column.
+3. A bonus action would be to explore what happens to the search when data from other countries are added and they lack entries for the *State* column.